ialopezg/common-exceptions/README.md

 ## Installation

-1. Clone this repository.
+1. Clone this repository or `yarn add custom-error-service`.
 2. Install the dependencies by running `yarn` or `npm install`.
-3. Start the project by running `yarn dev` or `npm run dev`.

 Optionally, you can run: `yarn lint` or` npm run lint` to check dependency and coding errors.